julelang/jule/README.md

 Jule has a reference-based memory management design to solve these issues.
 Jule guarantees memory safety and uses reference counting for memory management.
 An account-allocation is automatically released as soon as the reference count reaches zero.
-Please read the <a href="https://jule.dev/pages/docs.html?page=memory-memory-management">memory management documentations</a> for more information about reference-counting approach of Jule.
+Please read the <a href="https://jule.dev/pages/manual.html?page=memory-memory-management">memory management</a> part of manual for more information about reference-counting approach of Jule.
 <br><br>
 Variables are immutable by default, and each variable is encouraged to be initialized at declaration.
 Safe Jule performs bounds checking and nil (aka null) checking.
 It is committed to no undefined behavior.
 Unsafe behaviors are encouraged to be done deliberately with unsafe scopes.
-Please read the <a href="https://jule.dev/pages/docs.html?page=unsafe-jule">Unsafe Jule documentations</a> for more information about of Unsafe Jule.
+Please read the <a href="https://jule.dev/pages/manual.html?page=unsafe-jule">Unsafe Jule</a> part of manual for more information about of Unsafe Jule.
 <br><br>

 > **Note** \